exthosdev/exthos/README.md

 - the low level APIs and
 - the high level APIs.

-**Users are encouraged to use the HL APIs**, although an overview of the LL APIs help create a solid foundation.
+**Users are encouraged to use the HL APIs**, although an overview of the LL APIs helps to create a good foundation.

 ## Overview: Low level APIs
 At the core of exthos is the `engine` that is responsible for running the `engineProcess`.
 The `engineProcess` is esentially a child process that runs benthos (in streams mode).